Source: QwkDrw

 No Panhandling

 The photo above does not represent San Francisco’s recently started WOOF program: acronym for a too cute name, “Wonderful Opportunities for Occupants and Fidos."
+One of the goals is to reduce panhandling in public places.

 This gentleman and his pet napping in the San Francisco streetscape was photographed nearly a month before WOOF began.
 The San Francisco WOOF Program started August 1, 2012.